TheStaticMage/firebot-mage-trivia/README.md

 ## Support

-The best way to get help is in this project's thread on Discord.
-Join the [Crowbar Tools Discord](https://discord.gg/crowbartools-372817064034959370) and then visit the [thread for Mage Trivia]() there.
+The best way to get help is in my Discord server.
+Join the [The Static Discord](https://discord.gg/TmvGn3ywws) and then visit the `#firebot-mage-trivia` channel there.

 - Please do not DM me on Discord.
 - Please do not ask for help in my chat when I am live on Twitch.

 Bug reports and feature requests are welcome via [GitHub Issues](https://github.com/TheStaticMage/firebot-mage-trivia/issues).